Psychedelic/plug-docs/docs/index.md

 ## Seamless User Authentication
 Plug allows resolves the issue of having **separate authentication flows in IC apps** for a user's Principal ID, and their Cycle Wallets or ICP balances by using the Dank Open Internet Service to allow users to hold Cycles & ICP with just a Principal ID.

 Plug is an alternative identity provider to Internet Identity, that allows users to use a single unique identifier (Principal ID) across all applications and services, instead of using app/device specific identities, and separate addresses for different asset/token balances.
-Learn more about why we are promoting Principal IDs as unique identifiers on the IC on the [community proposal](https://github.com/PsychedelicHQ/standards/blob/main/standards/principal-ids-as-universal-identifiers/principal-ids-as-universal-identifiers.md)

 Since now a user can have their Principal ID as both their wallet/identity as **one main account** developers will only to interact with Plug and initiate a connection to the user's Plug wallet, authenticating them (and their balances) in one single and simple step to your platform.